Non-QM Loans

 Bank Statement Loans

-Only bank statements are required for this type of Non-QM loan.
-Borrowers can qualify with as little as twelve month’s bank statements.
+Bank statement loans allow self-employed borrowers and those with alternative income streams to qualify for a mortgage using bank statements.
+Borrowers can qualify with as little as twelve months’ worth of bank statements.
 This loan is often a good solution for self-employed borrowers, business owners, realtors, consultants, and entrepreneurs.
 P&L loans are also an option for certain borrowers.

 Jumbo Loans with 10% Down